 If you're a fan of bass-heavy music like EDM or hip-hop, it's important to have a speaker that can produce a warm and full bass.
 While some speakers on the market struggle to reproduce low-bass, others can accurately reproduce the present and powerful bass you're looking for.
 Speakers that support Bluetooth are great for their portability; you can use them out and about since they don't require an internet connection.
 Whether you want a speaker with a good voice assistant or a speaker to fit your budget, many options are available that have a good bass performance.

-We've tested over 100 speakers, and below are our recommendations for the best Bluetooth speakers for bass.
-If you want to see more speakers, check out our picks for the loudest Bluetooth speakers, the best speakers for parties, and the best cheap speakers.
+We've tested over 110 speakers, and below are our recommendations for the best Bluetooth speakers for bass.
+If you want to see more speakers, check out our picks for the loudest Bluetooth speakers, the best speakers for parties, the best-sounding Bluetooth speakers, and the best cheap speakers.

 Another bass-friendly option at an even more affordable price is the Monster Rockin' Roller 270X.
-It's also a party speaker, so you find lots of neat add-ons to make your next event more fun for everyone.
+It's also a party speaker with lots of neat add-ons to make your next event fun for everyone.
 Microphone and guitar inputs let you become your own musician, and there's even a bottle opener built into the speaker itself.
-You can't customize its lights like with our top picks, but LED lights next to the controls make it easy to spot the buttons in a dark and crowded room.
+You can't customize its lights like our top picks but LED lights next to the controls make it easy to spot the buttons in a dark and crowded room.

 The Anker Soundcore Motion Boom is a small but mighty speaker that can produce quite an extended low-bass for its portable size.
 It's a more affordable alternative to the Monster Rockin' Roller 270X, and while it doesn't have any microphone or guitar inputs for your next party, it may prove to be a better value if you don't plan to use those features in the first place.
 For its price, it brings a solid amount of bass, ensuring that you feel the punch in bass-heavy tracks.
 Other instruments remain clear in the mix, too, and the bass doesn't overwhelm them, so you enjoy a clear and accurate reproduction of your favorite tracks.